Shane Baz: Tampa Bay Rays

+Baltimore Orioles

+On December 19, 2025, the Rays traded Baz to the Baltimore Orioles in exchange for prospects Caden Bodine, Slater de Brun, Austin Overn, Michael Forret, and a draft pick in the Competitive Balance Round A of the 2026 Major League Baseball draft.
+On March 27, 2026, Baz and the Orioles agreed to a five-year, $68 million contract extension, the largest contract given to a pitcher in franchise history.

 International career

 On July 2, 2021, Baz was named to the roster for the United States national baseball team for the 2020 Summer Olympics, held in 2021 in Tokyo.
-Baz earned a 6.75 ERA over 2.2 innings pitched, in a single second-round start against Japan; he allowed five hits and three walks but only two earned runs.
+Baz earned a 6.75 ERA over 2 2/3 innings pitched, in a single second-round start against Japan; he allowed five hits and three walks but only two earned runs.
 The U.S. team eventually lost 6–7 in extra innings.
 The team won the silver medal, losing to Japan in the gold-medal game.